HarringtonTom/YouTube-Bot/README.md

     * * * * * '/home/user/YouTube-Bot/YouTube-Bot.sh'

-I also recommend adding a log file, so that if the Script doesn't work you can see why:
+I also recommend adding a log file, so that if the Script doesn't work you can see the output:

     * * * * * '/home/user/YouTube-Bot/YouTube-Bot.sh' 1> /dev/null 2> /home/user/YouTube-Bot.err